ballarat-hackerspace/association/rules-of-the-association.md

 **(4)** The election must be by secret ballot.

-**(5)** The returning officer must give a blank piece of paper to—
+**(5)** The returning officer must give a blank piece of paper to-

   - (a) each member present in person; and
   - (b) each proxy appointed by a member.

     **Example**

-    If a member has been appointed the proxy of 5 other members, the member must be given 6 ballot papers—one for the member and one each for the other members.
+    If a member has been appointed the proxy of 5 other members, the member must be given 6 ballot papers-one for the member and one each for the other members.

 **(6)** If the ballot is for a single position, the voter must write on the ballot paper the name of the candidate for whom they wish to vote.

-**(7)** If the ballot is for more than one position—
+**(7)** If the ballot is for more than one position-

   - (a) the voter must write on the ballot paper the name of each candidate for whom they wish to vote;
   - (b) the voter must not write the names of more candidates than the number to be elected.